fiveorbs/wire/docs/call-attribute.md

 ## Annotated with the `Call` attribute

-If you instantiate an object using the creator and the class is annotated with one ore more `Call` attributes, autowiring will automatically call any method given to the attribute(s) as first argument.
+If you create an object using the creator and the class is annotated with one or more `Call` attributes, autowiring will automatically invoke any method specified in the attribute(s) as the first argument.

 ```php
 --8<-- "call-attribute-example.php:7"